mock-server/mockserver/README.md

 # Maven Central

 Maven Central contains the following artifacts:
+* org.mock-server:mockserver-maven-plugin - a set of maven plugins to start, stop and fork MockServer using maven
 * org.mock-server:mockserver-jetty - a stand alone web server (using Embedded Jetty)
+* org.mock-server:mockserver-vertx - a Vert.X module
 * org.mock-server:mockserver-war - a deployable WAR (to run on any JEE web server)
-* org.mock-server:mockserver-vertx - a Vert.X module
 * org.mock-server:mockserver-client - a Java client
 * org.mock-server:mockserver-core - core classes shared by all versions